Factors to Consider When Buying Structural Steel Products

 Volume Requirements: Some suppliers offer discounts based on volume.
 Make sure to inquire about thresholds for these discounts.

-Strategic Sourcing: Collaborate with other departments or organizations to consolidate purchases and leverage volume-based discounts.
+Strategic Sourcing: Collaborate with other departments or organizations to consolidate purchases and use volume-based discounts.

 Timing: Off-season or end-of-quarter periods might offer additional opportunities for discounts due to inventory clearance.